mattermost/mattermost-developer-documentation/site/content/integrate/faq/_index.md

      Host: your-mattermost-url.com
      ```

-**Note:** The Mattermost development team is also working on an [API developer token](https://docs.google.com/document/d/1ey4eNQmwK410pNTvlnmMWTa1fqtj8MV4d9XkCumI384), which allows you to authenticate the bot account via the API token rather than retrieving a session token from a user account.
+**Note:** The Mattermost development team is also working on an {{< newtabref href="https://docs.google.com/document/d/1ey4eNQmwK410pNTvlnmMWTa1fqtj8MV4d9XkCumI384" title="API developer token" >}}, which allows you to authenticate the bot account via the API token rather than retrieving a session token from a user account.

 ### How should I automate the install and upgrade of Mattermost when included in another application?

 Automate Mattermost installation within another application:

-1. Review the [Mattermost installation documentation](https://docs.mattermost.com/guides/install-deploy-upgrade-scale.html#install-mattermost) to understand configuration steps of the production deployment.
+1. Review the {{< newtabref href="https://docs.mattermost.com/guides/install-deploy-upgrade-scale.html#install-mattermost" title="Mattermost installation documentation" >}} to understand configuration steps of the production deployment.
 2. Install Mattermost files to a dedicated `/opt/mattermost` directory by decompressing the `tar.gz` file of the latest release for your target platform (for example `linux-amd64`).
-3. Review [Configuration Settings](https://docs.mattermost.com/configure/configuration-settings.html) in `config.json` and set your automation to customize your Mattermost deployment based on your requirements.
+3. Review {{< newtabref href="https://docs.mattermost.com/configure/configuration-settings.html" title="Configuration Settings" >}} in `config.json` and set your automation to customize your Mattermost deployment based on your requirements.
 4. For directory locations defined in `config.json`, such as the location of the local file storage directory (`./data/`) or logs directory (`./logs`), you can redefine those locations in your `config.json` settings and move the directories.
    - All other directories should remain as they are in `/mattermost`.
 5. Test that your Mattermost server is running with your new configuration.